 About the Author

-Choosing and implementing an Enterprise Resource Planning (ERP) system is a major investment for any organization.
+Choosing and implementing an Enterprise Resource Planning (ERP) system is a major investment for any organisation.
 It’s a complex, time-consuming, and labor-intensive process that involves many stakeholders and moving parts.
-For these reasons, many organizations struggle to successfully adopt an ERP solution.
+For these reasons, many organisations struggle to successfully adopt an ERP solution.